 Antibiotic treatment is given parenterally for 3–7 days.
-Afterwards, treatment is switched to a full-dose oral antibiotic treatment for 2–4 weeks.
-Prospective studies of acute prostatitis are lacking.
+Afterward, treatment is switched to a full-dose oral antibiotic for 2–4 weeks.

-- Suprapubic catheter drainage is necessary in urinary retention or refractory fever.
+- Suprapubic catheter drainage is necessary for urinary retention or refractory fever.

 - Bed rest

-- Treatment of fever and pain with NSAID, e.g. diclofenac or metamizol
+- Treatment of fever and pain with NSAID, e.g., diclofenac or metamizole

 - Lactulose for stool softening

 - Needle aspiration is sufficient in a small prostatic abscess